lemrey/sdk-nrf/doc/nrf/ug_thread_architectures.rst

 ==========================

 .. note::
-   This platform design is currently discontinued by |NCS|.
+   This platform design is currently discontinued by the |NCS|.

 In the standard NCP design, the full OpenThread stack runs on the processor that provides the Thread radio (the *network processor*), and the application layer runs on a host processor.
 The host processor is typically more capable than the network processor, but it has greater power demands.